jeezluisjorge/jeezluisjorge.com/exampleSite/content/publications/_index.md

 [Misbehavior](https://www.acentosreview.com/august2019/misbehavior-by-christopher.html)

-Oreo Fixation
+Oreo Fixation (published in Cypress Dome 2018; not available online)

-The Great Fire of Rome
+The Great Fire of Rome (featured in Project Spotlight One Act Festival 2016; not available online)

-In a Cafe
+In a Cafe (featured in Cypress Dome 2016; not available online)